 Their venom is both hemotoxic and neurotoxic.

 We’ve established that Arizona Ridge-nosed rattlesnakes are relatively harmless.
 Even so, any bite from one of these snakes is still a medical emergency.
-If you are bitten by one, you need to seek prompt medical attention.
-Source
+If you are bitten by one, you must seek prompt medical attention.

 Desert Massasauga Rattlesnake (Sistrurus catenatus edwardsii)